groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 allows for an account to be temporarily suspended without deleting it.
 - ![](lock.svg) - By clicking on this icon, it is possible to change the local password of the user.
-This password is only used if the radius client est deactiviated or the radius server does not response.
+This password is only used if the radius client est deactivated or the radius server does not response.
 - ![](x-lg.svg) - By clicking on this icon, it is possible to permanently delete the user.